lpi-japan/html5exam/objectives_level1.md

 ## Update consideration summary and status

+- new format derived from LinuC v10 objectives format - done !
 - exclude HTTP and limit HTTPS
 - limit UTF-8 as encoding
 - system font for privacy and fingerprint